adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

-A few notes:
+Notes:

 - Whilst the best icons are text[^12] [need to expand this and talk about pros and cons, perhaps it's own section], the button text employs universally understood minus and plus symbols.
-This keeps the interface clean and in balance.
+This keeps the interface clean and balanced.
 - The `aria-label` describes the symbol with text for those using screen readers.
 Instead of hearing ‘Button, minus symbol’ they'll hear ‘Button, increment’ or similar.

+#### API

+Clicking increment, increases the value by one.
+Clicking decrement, decreases the value by one.

 ```JS
 function Stepper(input) {